waf/CSharpRepl/README.md

 ## Integrating with other software

+C# REPL is a standalone software application, but it can be useful to integrate it with other developer tools:

 ### Windows Terminal

-To add the C# REPL as a menu entry in Windows Terminal, add the following profile to Windows Terminal's `settings.json` configuration file (under the JSON property `profiles.list`):
+To add C# REPL as a menu entry in Windows Terminal, add the following profile to Windows Terminal's `settings.json` configuration file (under the JSON property `profiles.list`):

 ```json
 {